dbus-cxx/dbus-cxx/doc/10-quick-start.md

 std::shared_ptr<DBus::ObjectProxy> object = connection->create_object_proxy("dbuscxx.quickstart_0.server", "/dbuscxx/quickstart_0");
 ```
 Note that we must use the name the server requested as well as the object
-path the server used when it created it's object when we create the
+path the server used when it created its object when we create the
 proxy object.

 Now we create a proxy `add` method for the server object's `add` method.